-Iowa’s major in ethics and public policy looks at the complex connections between economics, law, philosophy, and sociology, disciplines that are concerned with questions about how people should behave and how we should regulate the behavior of others.
-For example, most people agree that what a society should do depends in part on the actual or potential consequences of its actions.
-These consequences are complex.
+Ethics and public policy looks at the complex connections between economics, law, philosophy, political science, and sociology--disciplines that deal with questions about how people should behave and how we should regulate the behavior of others.
+The consequences of these behaviors are complex.
 They affect our economic lives, social and legal issues and policies, and even our ideals and values.

-By drawing on the faculty expertise in other University of Iowa programs (in philosophy, economics, law, and sociology), this program provides the kind of educational experience you'll find only at a major university like Iowa.
+By drawing on the faculty expertise in other areas (philosophy, economics, law, political science, and sociology), this program provides the kind of interdisciplinary educational experience you'll find only at a major university like Iowa.

-In addition, if you are considering a graduate degree, the study of reasoning (an important component of this major) will help prepare you to take the exams required for admission to graduate school.
+In addition, if you are considering a graduate degree, the study of reasoning, an important component of this major, will help prepare you to take the exams required for admission to graduate or professional programs.

 See Ethics and Public Policy in the General Catalog to learn more about the required course work, degree requirements, and graduating with honors.